-The thesaurus.com team also compiled the full top 20 synonym searches for the year, and “good” is just the beginning.
-Half of them are commonly used adjectives, descriptors that could use a little spicing up.
-In addition to “good,” wordsmiths also looked for synonyms to words like “happy,” “beautiful,” and “great.”
-“Bad,” the opposite of the number-one word, made the list as well, coming in at number 11.
-A few verbs made the list, like “find” and “create,” and several of the other words can be both verbs and nouns, such as “experience,” “change,” and “help.”
-Making the fourth spot on the list is the familiar, but perhaps overused, transition word “however.”
+The other words comprising the top 20 synonym searches for the year, however, are definitely a bit more understandable.
+The second–most searched synonym was “good,” also 2018’s winner; it’s understandable that people search for alternatives to this catch-all positive indicator.
+Like “good,” about half of the words on the top 20 list are commonly used adjectives, descriptors that could use a little spicing up.
+In addition to “sexy” and “good,” wordsmiths also looked for synonyms to words like “happy,” “beautiful,” and “bad.”
+A few verbs, like “understand,” and several words that can be both verbs and nouns, such as “experience,” “change,” and “show,” also made the list.
 Check out the full list below.

-To find this list, we used SEMrush software to find the top 20 search queries, in Google U.S., containing the word “antonym” over the last 12 months.
+To find this list, we reached out to SEMrush, whose software found the top 20 search queries, in Google U.S., containing the word “antonym” throughout 2019.
 For antonyms, the top search was for opposites of “benefit.”
 Some of the most popular antonyms for “benefit” as a verb are “hinder,” “worsen,” and “harm.”
 In noun form, you could use words like “detriment” or “obstruction.”

-The adjective form of “benefit,” which is “beneficial,” also makes the list, hitting the tenth spot.
-Others are words that clearly belong as part of a pair, like “preceding” and “predecessor,” but their opposites are a little lesser-known.
+The adjective form of “benefit,” which is “beneficial,” also makes the list, hitting the seventh spot.
+Others are words that clearly belong as part of a pair, like “predecessor” and “prior,” but their opposites are a little lesser-known.
 The only word to make both lists was, interestingly, “support,” which was the third most searched for antonym and the tenth most popular synonym.